mycoboco/wcwidth.js/README.md

 This is useful when detecting if a string has non-printable characters.

-Due to the risk of monkey-patching, `wcwidth.js` no longer provides the `String` getter.
-Even if discouraged, you can still monkey-patch by yourself as
+Due to the risk of monkey-patching, `wcwidth` no longer provides the `String` getter.
+Even if discouraged, you can still monkey-patch by yourself as follows:
-follows:

     String.prototype.__defineGetter__('wcwidth', function () {
         return wcwidth(this);